Walking After a Stroke: (Part 1)

 Within minutes, a stroke can ravage your brain, potentially robbing you of a world of skills that, until now, you've taken entirely for granted.
 Among the precious things you may lose is the ability to walk -- at least at the beginning.

 "It was frustrating and scary.
-I couldn't stand or move," recalls Melanie Goldberg*, who suffered her stroke in 1998 at the age of 52.
+I couldn't stand or move," recalls Melanie Goldberg*, who suffered her stroke at the age of 52.
 "Basically you want to be independent and take care of yourself," Goldberg says.
 "But the staff had to help me onto a commode or into a wheelchair."

 Why is walking affected by a stroke?